Clever/wag/samples/gen-js/README.md

 Gets authors

 **Kind**: instance method of [<code>SwaggerTest</code>](#exp_module_swagger-test--SwaggerTest)
-**Returns**: <code>Object</code> - iter<code>function</code> - iter.map - takes in a function, applies it to each resource, and returns a promise to the result as an array<code>function</code> - iter.toArray - returns a promise to the resources as an array<code>function</code> - iter.forEach - takes in a function, applies it to each resource<code>function</code> - iter.forEachAsync - takes in a, async function, applies it to each resource
+**Returns**: <code>Object</code> - iter<code>function</code> - iter.map - takes in a function, applies it to each resource, and returns a promise to the result as an array<code>function</code> - iter.toArray - returns a promise to the resources as an array<code>function</code> - iter.forEach - takes in a function, applies it to each resource<code>function</code> - iter.forEachAsync - takes in an async function, applies it to each resource

 | Param | Type | Description |
 | --- | --- | --- |